 We will follow university policies and District of Columbia orders about virus protection measures, including masking.

 You’ll need to provide citations for every piece of work that you didn’t make yourself.
-This includes text, images, ideas, and code.
+This includes words, images, ideas, data, and code.
 It includes images that you edited, images that you traced, and even images that you merely used as references for your own illustrations.

-When you turn in the files for a project, include a list of citations in a separate document.
-Use MLA, APA, or Chicago format.
+When you turn in a project, include a list of citations.
+Use MLA or Chicago format.

 Standards of academic conduct are set forth in the university’s Academic Integrity Code.
 See your instructor if you have questions about academic violations described in the code, as they apply in this course.